Students enrolled in the MBA, MM, or MSN will use the following definitions:

 - Students who are already carrying at least eight hours of credit may audit one or more on-campus or online courses, on a space available basis, at no additional cost.

-- Graduates of National American University may audit, on a space available basis, a course they have previously taken and passed at National American University at no additional cost.
+- Graduates of NAU may audit, on a space available basis, a course they have previously taken and passed at NAU at no additional cost.

 Students may not audit independent study courses or courses not already completed that are required in the program of study.